Binary-Ninja/pygame-summer-jam-2024/README.md

 # pygame-summer-jam-2024
-My entry to the Pygame Community Summer Jam 2024.
+My entry to the Pygame Community Summer Jam 2024: Polyboids